 Hours training per employee

-In the StatusPath application, you will find a exhaustive set of KPIs for your consideration, along with the ability to add your own KPIs to the system.
+In the StatusPath application, you can add your own KPIs by creating result-based objectives.
 Since every business measures it’s well-being through a different lens, it’s important you collect and track the metrics most important to your business.

 Flash Report Frequency